AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ## 7. Customize for your storefront

-Learn how you can customize the look and feel of the [!DNL Live Search] Product Listing Page Widget and Storefront Popover:
+You have installed, synced, validated, and configured your data.
+Now, you can customize the look and feel of the [!DNL Live Search] Product Listing Page Widget and Storefront Popover to conform to your company's branding guidelines.

 - [Product Listing Page Widget](plp-styling.md#styling-example)
 - [Popover](storefront-popover-styling.md)